5 Tips for Requesting a Loan Modification

-and repossessions have spiked.
-The need for payment modifications and more flexible loan guidelines persists.
-Here are 5 tips debtors should review when contemplating a consumer or business loan modification
+Here are five tips debtors should review when contemplating a consumer or business loan modification.

-3. Creativity is not valued here.
 Use the documents that the bank provides to complete any request.
-Supplying information on one’s own format just delays the process.
-Creditors have numerous requests for payment adjustments or debt forgiveness so don’t expect the lender to take time to decipher your “customized” presentation.
+Supplying information in one’s own format just delays the process.
+Creditors have numerous requests for payment adjustments or debt forgiveness, so don’t expect the lender to take the time to decipher your “customized” presentation.
 Standardization is key to efficiency and a lender’s timely response.

-5. Don’t piecemeal documentation.
-Its common for lenders to request a list of documents needed to process a hardship request.
+It’s common for lenders to request a list of documents needed to process a hardship request.
 These documents are valid for a certain time after submission.
-For example, bank statements are valid for 30 days while other. financial papers may be valid for or 90 days.
-It’s best to submit all requested documents at the same time to avoid a document ‘leap frog’ effect–where the lender is ready to make a decision but can’t because some documents have expired while others are newly submitted.
+For example, bank statements are valid for 30 days, while other financial papers may be valid for 90 days.
+It’s best to submit all requested documents at the same time to avoid a document “leapfrog” effect–where the lender is ready to decide but can’t because some documents have expired while others are newly submitted.

 About the Author: Since 1990, attorney David Soble has represented lenders, loan servicers, consumers and business owners in real estate, finance and compliance matters.
 For over 24 years, he has been involved in thousands of real estate transactions and has successfully negotiated and saved millions for his business and consumer clients.